DucManhPhan/DucManhPhan.github.io/_posts/2020-03-07-Understanding-about-functional-programming-in-Java.md

 }
 ```

-So let's add to the Customer class a constructor where we can pass a reward balance and change the **updateBalanceReward()** method, so it can create and return a new customer object with the updated balance or return the original customer if there are no rewards to udpate.
+So let's add to the **Customer** class a constructor where we can pass a reward balance and change the **updateBalanceReward()** method, so it can create and return a new **Customer** object with the updated balance or return the original customer if there are no rewards to udpate.
 This is how the caller code looks now.

 ```java
 customer.getRewardBalance();        // 10